Routes

 Henry VIII built the first fort here, and Queen Elizabeth I famously rallied her army nearby.
 The present fort is much the best example of its type in England, with its circuit of moats and bastioned outworks.

-17. Add Thurrock Thameside Nature Discovery Park to your Itinerary
+17. Add Firstsite to your Itinerary

 Search Again